Periodicity and Free Periodicity of Alternating Knots: Lens Links and Free Periodic Links

 A two-dimensional $N$-tangle is the projection of a three-dimensional $N$-tangle on the equatorial disk of $B$. \begin{remark} From a (two-dimensional) tangle $T$ of $\Pi$, we can create a three-dimensional tangle $\lambda (T)$ by a suitable small vertical perturbation near each crossing of $\Pi$.
 The ambient space of $\lambda (T)$ is taken to be a 3-ball for which the underlying disk of $T$ is an equatorial slice. \end{remark}

 \begin{notation} Let $T= (\Delta ,\tau)$ be a tangle.
-If no misunderstanding is possible, we also call the 1-submanifold $\tau$ by $T$. \end{notation} We obtain a link projection from an $N$-tangle $\mathcal{T}$ by joining its $N$ right endpoints to its $N$ left endpoints by $N$ disjoint arcs on the projection sphere $\mathbb{S}$.
+If no misunderstanding is possible, we also call the 1-submanifold $\tau$ by $T$. \end{notation} We obtain a link projection from an $N$-tangle $\mathcal{T}$ by joining the $N$ right-handed strings to the $N$ left-handed strings by $N$ disjoint arcs on the projection sphere $\mathbb{S}$.
 The resultant link is called the {\bf closure of the $N$-tangle} $\mathcal{T}$.

 Let $T$ and $T'$ be two $N$-tangles contained in the projection sphere.
 We denote the $2N$ endpoints of $T$ (respectively $T'$) by $\{a_1,a_2 \dots, a_N \}$ (respectively $\{a'_1,a'_2 \dots, a'_N \}$) on its left side and $\{b_1,b_2 \dots, b_N \}$ (respectively $\{b'_1,b'_2 \dots, b'_N \}$) on its right side.\\ We define the {\bf tangle sum} of $T$ and $T'$ by joining the points $\{b_1,b_2 \dots, b_N \}$ of $T$ to the points $\{a'_1,a'_2 \dots, a'_N \}$ of $T'$ with $N$ disjoint arcs contained in the projection sphere.
 The resulting tangle is denoted $T\,T'$ (Fig.7).